ymich9963/ymich9963/README.md

 Working on CLI tools in C that make my life more interesting.
-I wield the command line like a conductor’s baton, I unearth data from all sound files, and I am the bridge between bridge code and copper.
+I wield the command line like a conductor’s baton, I unearth data from all sound files, and I am the bridge between code and copper.

 ## Audio Command Line Tools
 - [Discrete Fourier Transform Tool (DFTT)](https://github.com/ymich9963/dftt): Calculate DFT of real-valued data like CSV files/strings and audio files.
 Also supports FFT algorithms.